 Depending on the applicant's profile and project type, his tasks may involve some of the following:

 - lab. testing/characterization of the existing prototype: verification of the prototype's characteristics w.r. design specification (simulations), measuring power-consumption, and assessing detection performance in lab.
 Conditions

 - High-level software programming, machine learning, wireless communication

-- programming the circuit for specific application, field testing, data acquisition
+- programming the circuit for a specific application, field testing, data acquisition

 - Looking for Semester and Master Project Students